pwyoon/pwyoon.github.io/_pages/about.md

 homological algebra, especially monomial ideals, Betti numbers, and combinatorial and topological methods in algebra.
 I am also interested in noncommutative algebra and combinatorics on words, as well as algebraic combinatorics and representation-theoretic aspects of solvable lattice models.
 My recent joint work with Noah Ripke on
 Betti numbers of monomial ideals appeared in the *Journal of Pure and Applied Algebra*.
+At Hunter College, I am also engaged in ongoing joint research with Be’eri Greenfeld on growth phenomena in associative and monomial algebras and their connections with combinatorics on words.
+Our results are being developed into a manuscript.
+More information is available on my
-More information is available on my [Research](/research/) page.
+[Research](/research/) page.

-Outside of academics, I like to spend my free time hiking, running, playing board games, looking through eBay for clothes, hunting for the best ramen or pho restaurants, or [modeling](/modeling/).
+Outside of academics, I like to spend my free time hiking, running, playing board games, going to concerts, looking through eBay for clothes, hunting for the best ramen or pho restaurants, or [modeling](/modeling/).

 E-mail: phillip.yoon58@login.cuny.edu\
 Pronouns: he/him